cchamplin/alpine-ngx-pagespeed/Readme.md

 https://github.com/pagespeed/mod_pagespeed/issues/968 (PSOL)
 https://github.com/pagespeed/ngx_pagespeed/releases (ngx_pagespeed)

 TODO
 ----

 Right now libpng12 libraries are being distributed as part of this package, this should be fixed.

+APK does not let you places files in /usr/local which is the default path for nginx to look for modules.
+As such the module is being placed in /usr/lib/nginx/modules.
+The Alpine NGINX package should be adjusted to have the --modules-path flag set to this location.